LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - spaces characters allowed after last_digit,
 - a min (positive or zero integer) number of spaces after last_digit,
 - a max (positive or zero integer) number of spaces after last_digit,
+- spaces characters between digits before decimal separator,
+- a min (positive or zero integer) number of spaces characters between digits before decimal separator,
+- a max (positive or zero integer) number of spaces characters between digits before decimal separator,
+- spaces characters between digit and decimal separator,
+- a min (positive or zero integer) number of spaces characters between digit and decimal separator,
+- a max (positive or zero integer) number of spaces characters between digit and decimal separator,
+- spaces characters between decimal separator and digit,
+- a min (positive or zero integer) number of spaces characters between decimal separator and digit,
+- a max (positive or zero integer) number of spaces characters between decimal separator and digit,
+- spaces characters between digits after decimal separator,
+- a min (positive or zero integer) number of spaces characters between digits after decimal separator,
+- a max (positive or zero integer) number of spaces characters between digits after decimal separator,

 There is also a step parameter that works currently only for number